All About the Ferber Method Sleep Training Technique

 Ferber Method Sleep Training Chart and Schedule

-Again, you’re in charge of how long to make each interval.
+Again, you’re in charge of how long to make each interval, and you can use a modified version of the Ferber Method if that works best for you.
 But to give you a step-by-step idea of what a Ferber sleep training schedule could look like, check out the example of a Ferber method sleep chart below:

 Troubleshooting and Challenges with the Ferber Method

-Families who have adopted the Ferber sleep training technique have observed the following benefits:
+Families who have used the Ferber sleep training method often report:

 When Should the Ferber Method Be Avoided?